About Goshen County

 Sheriff & Law Enforcement

-The Goshen County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of the county.
-The office oversees the Goshen County Detention Center, manages criminal records, and processes arrests.
-The Sheriff's Office is also involved in community outreach programs and operates specialized divisions for investigations and drug enforcement.
-The office plays a crucial role in ensuring public safety and collaborates with local police departments for major crime investigations.
+Goshen County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of Goshen County.
+The office oversees Goshen County Detention Center, manages criminal records, and processes arrests.
+The office is key to making sure of public safety and collaborates with local police departments for major crime investigations.

 Police Departments

-Law enforcement in Goshen County is provided by the Goshen County Sheriff's Office and municipal police departments, including the Torrington Police Department.
-The Sheriff's Office handles law enforcement in rural areas, while the Torrington Police Department serves the city of Torrington.
-These agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage across the county.
+Law enforcement in Goshen County is provided by Goshen County Sheriff's Office and municipal police departments, including the Torrington Police Department.
+These agencies coordinate on major crimes and emergencies, making sure of full coverage across Goshen County.
 Each department has jurisdictional authority within its designated area, but they often collaborate on investigations and public safety initiatives.

 Law Enforcement & Arrests

-The Goshen County Sheriff's Office is the primary law enforcement agency serving the unincorporated areas of the county and providing countywide services including operating the Goshen County Detention Center.
-The Sheriff's Office is located at 2125 East A Street in Torrington, Wyoming 82240, and can be reached at (307) 532-5846.
+Goshen County Sheriff's Office is the primary law enforcement agency serving the unincorporated areas of Goshen County and providing countywide services including operating Goshen County Detention Center.
 The office maintains records of arrests, warrants, and civil process service.
+Goshen County Detention Center houses inmates arrested in Goshen County, and inmate information can be obtained by contacting the jail directly at the Sheriff's Office number during business hours.

 - Citizens may request arrest records by submitting a written or in-person request to the Sheriff's Office or relevant police department, providing the name and date of birth of the subject when possible.